somedotone/ardor-ts/README.md

 npm run test-node
 ````

-`npm test` runs the browser test.
+`npm test` runs both tests.

-Because broadcasting a transaction costs fees, the transaction post request tests are disabled in the default test configuration.
-You can change the configuration in the `test/config.ts` file.
+Because broadcasting a transaction costs fees, the transaction post request tests are disabled by default in the test configuration.
+You can change the configuration in `test/config.ts`.

+## Commit

+Run the `npm run precommit` command before committing to the repo.
+It triggers the test and build scripts.

 ## APIs